Log1x/filament-starter/README.md

 This is my preferred defaults to quickly bootstrap a project utilizing the TALL stack with Filament for the backend.

+## Features

+🔥 Quick, clean starting point with an example **Post** model.
+🔥 Fully pre-configured Filament panel with best practices in place.
+🔥 Easy programatic SEO using [`romanzipp/laravel-seo`](https://github.com/romanzipp/Laravel-SEO).
+🔥 Pre-bundled Livewire and Alpine for easy extendability.
+🔥 SPA-ready in both Filament and the frontend.

 ## Requirements

 Make sure all dependencies have been installed before moving on: